cased/guard/README.md

 cased url --reset
 ```

-Cased CLI supports experimental recording of session outout.
-To enable the function, set
+Cased CLI supports experimental recording of session output.
+To enable the functionality,
-the `CASED_RECORDING_ENABLED` like this:
+set the `CASED_RECORDING_ENABLED` like this:

 ```
 export CASED_RECORDING_ENABLED=1